Beryl-Jingxin/PyExoCross/docs/source/crosssections.md

 `Doppler`, `Gaussian`, `Lorentzian`, `SciPyVoigt`, `SciPyWofzVoigt`, `HumlicekVoigt`, `ThompsonPseudoVoigt`, `KielkopfPseudoVoigt`, `OliveroPseudoVoigt`, `LiuLinPseudoVoigt`, `RoccoPseudoVoigt`, `BinnedDoppler`, `BinnedGaussian`, `BinnedLorentzian`, `BinnedVoigt`.
 Please note: no blank when you write the line profile name.

+`DopplerHWHM(Y/N)`:

-Doppler profile uses Doppler HWHM calculated by program, if you want to use Doppler profile, set `N` after `DopplerHWHM(Y/N)`.
-If you use Gaussian profile, please set `Y` after `DopplerHWHM(Y/N)`, your Doppler HWHM value will be used for calculating Gaussian profile.
+1. Doppler profile uses Doppler HWHM calculated by program, if you want to use Doppler profile, set `N` after `DopplerHWHM(Y/N)`.
+2. If you use Gaussian profile, please set `Y` or `U` after `DopplerHWHM(Y/N)`, your Doppler HWHM value will be used for calculating Gaussian profile.
+3. If you prefer to provide a Doppler HWHM as a constant, write `Y` here and give the HWHM value.
+4. If you want to use your own Doppler HWHM list, please add them to the transitions file(s) as a new column on the right.
+Write `U` here and give this new column index (count start from 0).
+5. If you need the program to calculate tempertaure-dependent Doppler HWHM, please write `N` here.

+`LorentzianHWHM(Y/N)`:

-`LorentzianHWHM(Y/N)`: If you prefer to provide a Lorentzian HWHM as a constant, write `Y` here and give the HWHM value.
-If you need the program to calculate tempertaure and pressure-dependent Loretzian HWHM, please write `N` here.
+1. If you prefer to provide a Lorentzian HWHM as a constant, write `Y` here and give the HWHM value.
+2. If you want to use your own Lorentzian HWHM list, please add them to the transitions file(s) as a new column on the right.
+Write `U` here and give this new column index (count start from 0).
+3. If you need the program to calculate tempertaure and pressure-dependent Loretzian HWHM, please write `N` here.

 *Example*